 Budget

 Few cities in Central Europe inflate your accommodation budget like Munich.
-It’s a perennial traveller favourite, poking its way onto most Central European itineraries and the beefed-up prices reflect it.
+It’s a perennial traveler favorite, poking its way onto most Central European itineraries, and the beefed-up prices reflect it.

 If you stick within the most interesting districts in central Munich, private rooms at “budget” hotels will run up to about $110.
-There’s generally a trade-off between price and location: the closer your area to the touristic centre during your visit, the more you’ll expect to pay.
+There’s generally a trade-off between price and location: the closer your area is to the touristic center during your visit, the more you’ll expect to pay.

 Nevertheless, that doesn’t mean your budget binds you to a bad hotel experience.
-Here are a few of the best budget hotels in Munich to check out…
+Here are a few recommended budget hotels in Munich to check out…

 Hotel Jedermann